-Hudson Hall’s Workforce Development programs provide undeserved and at-risk youth with the skills and knowledge needed to work in Hudson’s cultural, hospitality and retail sectors and to meet the expanding needs of local businesses and organizations.
+Hudson Hall’s Workforce Development programs provide undeserved, local youth with the skills and knowledge needed to work in Hudson’s cultural, hospitality and retail sectors and to meet the expanding needs of local businesses and organizations.

 Hudson Hall’s 2020 Hudson Shared Streets Workforce Development Program “Whose Streets?” is a six-week educational workshop that teaches 7-14 students about Tactical Urbanism and Shared Streets concepts.
 The program is taught by urban designer and planner Kaja Kühl, director of the Hudson Valley Initiative at Columbia University’s Graduate School of Architecture, Planning and Preservation and founder of You Are The City, with field supervisor Elena Mosely, executive director of Operation Unite NY.

 A major component of this course consists of fieldwork that allows the students to assist in the operation and maintenance of Hudson Shared Streets.
 Acting as “Ambassadors” for the program, students are stationed at critical intersections along Warren and Front Streets to assist Shared Streets partners in counting traffic patterns, handing out maps, and informing visitors about the program.
 In addition, as “Eyes on the Street,” students are helping Shared Streets monitor the status and effectiveness of signage, seating, restrooms and physical infrastructure/traffic barriers.